Waste to Energy

 Cabon capture, utilization, and storage are essential against global warming.
 Projects focusing on multiple aspects of carbon capture are currently ongoing.
 For instance, we are looking into capturing carbon dioxide from biogas.
 Biogas produced from anaerobic digestion of wet wastes contains primarily of methane and carbon dioxide.
 Carbon capture from biogas could upgrade biogas into renewable natural gas that can be connected to the natural gas pipeline.
 Novel deep eutectic solvents are used to capture carbon dioxoide from biogas.

-At Florida Tech, multiple reserachers from College of Engineering and Science including Dr. Reza are conducing research on capturing carbon dioxide from air.
+At Florida Tech, multiple researchers from College of Engineering and Science including Dr. Reza are conducing research on capturing carbon dioxide from air.
 Air contains 400 parts per million (ppm) of carbon dioxide, which can be separated by using novel solid adsorbents.
 This technology is called direct air capture (DAC).
 A modular DAC system is currently being developed for use in carbon dioxide utilization site.

 Raw biomass is not feasible to use as adsorbents, because of their low sorption capabilities, and also their hydrophilic natures tend them to rot under water.
 Thus, stabilization is necessary for the material use of waste-carbon.
 Raw biomass contains 60-95% moisture, and that’s why hydrothermal carbonization (HTC) is by far the better choice for stabilizing such biomass.
 Moreover, hydrochar, the solid product of HTC, is hydrophobic, amorphous, functionally rich, friable, and homogenous in nature.
 The objective of this project to produce hydrochar from various waste streams (e.g., winery waste, citrus waste, municipal waste, etc.) and use them to remove targeted emerging pollutants from water.